About Seattle Atlas

 Seattle Atlas is open source.
 View the code on GitHub.

-The app is built with Next.js (App Router), React, and TypeScript, styled with Tailwind CSS.
+The app is built with Next.js (App Router), React, and TypeScript, styled with Tailwind CSS, with icons from Tabler Icons.
 Maps are rendered client-side with Mapbox GL JS, with shareable map state (position, active layers, filters) synced to URL query params via nuqs.
 API routes validate input with Zod.

 Source data is processed into vector tiles using Tippecanoe and hosted on Mapbox.
 The project uses Bun as its package manager and test runner, and is deployed on Vercel.